bor0/gidti/manuscript/chapter5.md

 \z => prim__addBigInt 3 z : Integer -> Integer
 ```

+We can see (from the type) that as a result we get another function.

+I> ### Definition 1
+I>
-We can note (from the type) that as a result we get another function.
-Currying is a concept that allows us to evaluate a function with multiple parameters as a sequence of functions, each having a single parameter.
+I> Currying is a concept that allows us to evaluate a function with multiple parameters as a sequence of functions, each having a single parameter.

 Function application in Idris is left-associative (just like in lambda calculus), which means that if we try to evaluate `addThree 1 2 3`, then it will be evaluated as `(((addThree 1) 2) 3)`.
 A combination of left-associative functions and currying (i.e. partial evaluation of function) is what allows us to write `addThree 1 2 3`, which is much more readable.